 About the Nik Weis winery

-The Nik Weis – St. Urbans-Hof winery is one of our estates, located not on the Saar, but in the beautiful Mosel village of Leiwen.
-The founder of the winery, Nicolaus Weis, was involved in the reconstruction and preservation of viticulture after the war, for which he was awarded the rare title of "Ökonomierat" (Council for Economics).
-He laid the foundation stone for the winery in 1947.
-However, the premises in the village center soon became too small, and the operation was relocated to the outskirts of Leiwen, into the vineyards.
-Instead of simply calling the new winery Nik Weis, it was named St. Urbans-Hof, after the patron saint of winemakers, Pope St. Urban I. The Weis family, however, had owned plots in the Leiwener Laurentiuslay long before the founding of their own winery, where some of the estate's best wines are grown today.
-Directly adjacent to the winery, Nik Weis's grandfather also founded a vine breeding operation, which today supplies some of the world's best Riesling vines.
+The Nik Weis – St. Urbans-Hof winery is one of our wineries that is not located on the Saar, but in the beautiful Mosel village of Leiwen.
+The founder of the winery, Nicolaus Weis, dedicated himself to the reconstruction and preservation of viticulture after the war, for which he was awarded the rare title "Ökonomierat" (Councilor of Economy).
+It was he who laid the cornerstone for the winery in 1947.
+But soon the premises in the village center became too small, and the business was moved to the outskirts of Leiwen, right in the middle of the vineyards.
+Instead of simply naming the new winery Nik Weis, it was given the name St. Urbans-Hof, after the patron saint of wine, Pope St. Urban I, the patron saint of winemakers.
+However, the Weis family owned parcels in Leiwener Laurentiuslay long before the establishment of their own winery, where today some of the winery's best wines grow.
+Directly adjacent to the winery, Nik Weis's grandfather also established a vine nursery, which today supplies some of the world's best Riesling vines.
 His son took over the winery in the 1960s and expanded for the first time to the Saar.
-He was early convinced of the excellent quality of the Saar vineyards and gradually acquired plots in Ockfener Bockstein, Schodener Saarfeilser, and Wiltinger Schlangengraben.
-In Ockfener Bockstein, one of the best vineyards on the Saar, Nik Weis is now the largest owner.
-The plots are all located in the best part below the Bockstein rock face in the original area of the Bockstein, as well as in the Zickelgarten, a prime piece of land planted with old Riesling vines in single-pole cultivation.
-These wines present themselves as incredibly delicate and balanced, with a fine mineral backbone and outstanding aging potential.
-This location is particularly close to winemaker Nik Weis's heart: "For me, Ockfener Bockstein is certainly the location with the most character in my portfolio."
-Not far from the Bockstein lies the Schodener Saarfeilser, a special south-facing location directly on the old arm of the Saar.
-The prevailing warm climate and unique soil conditions (river gravel overlay and slate underneath) result in very finely woven Rieslings with a delicate melt and elegant, floral aromas.
-Not to mention the Wiltinger Schlangengraben, a comparatively flat location with very good water supply.
+He was convinced early on of the excellent quality of the Saar vineyards, and so he gradually acquired parcels in Ockfener Bockstein, Schodener Saarfeilser, and Wiltinger Schlangengraben.
+In Ockfener Bockstein, one of the best vineyards on the Saar, the Nik Weis winery is now the largest owner.
+All the parcels are located in the best part below the Bockstein rock in the original area of Bockstein, as well as in the prime plot, the Zickelgarten, planted with old Riesling vines trained on single stakes.
+These wines present themselves as incredibly finely scented and balanced, with a fine mineral backbone and outstanding aging potential.
+This site is particularly close to winemaker Nik Weis's heart: "For me, Ockfener Bockstein is certainly the site with the most character in my portfolio."
+Not far from Bockstein lies Schodener Saarfeilser, a special south-facing site, directly on the old arm of the Saar.
+The prevailing warm climate and the special soil conditions (river gravel on top and slate underneath) result in very finely woven Rieslings with delicate creaminess and elegant, floral aromas.
+Not to forget Wiltinger Schlangengraben, a comparatively flat site with very good water supply.
 Here stand the oldest vines of the winery, some over 100 years old!
-These produce incredibly dense and juicy wines, often with an earthy-spicy aroma.
-In total, the winery now owns over 45 hectares of outstanding vineyards, including three VDP.Große Lagen on the Mosel and Saar.
-The vast majority (95%) is planted with Riesling, the remaining 5% are distributed among Pinot Noir, White and Grey Pinot Noir, and some Rivaner.
-The current owner, Nik Weis, took over the winery in 1997 and now runs it in the third generation.
-Since his studies in viticulture and oenology at the renowned Geisenheim University, he has intensively researched and propagated old Riesling clones.
-His work has shown that the clones used and their diversity in the vineyard can significantly influence the later wine quality.
-With this knowledge, he set out to search for old, rootstock vines on the Mosel, Saar, and Ruwer.
-He took cuttings from vines with particularly positive characteristics, such as loose, aromatic berries, and propagated them in his own nursery.
-Over the years, he has thus collected a unique variety of old Riesling clones from world-famous vineyards such as Scharzhofberger, Ockfener Bockstein, or Wehlener Sonnenuhr.
-He now sells this so-called "Selektion Marsalle," a colorful mix of old Riesling genes from the best vineyards of the Mosel-Saar-Ruwer region, to many colleagues, and his vines thus provide the best planting material for future top wines.
-It is thanks to his persistent pursuit of quality that the winery is now considered among the top German wineries by experts.
-Since 2000, the winery has been a member of the Association of German Prädikatswein Estates (VDP) and is rated with top marks by the relevant trade press: 4 grapes Gault-Millau, 4 stars Eichelmann, 5 Gourmet points and numerous special awards such as the "best sweet and noble-sweet collection of the year" in Eichelmann (2017) or the title "Riesling Champion 2018", to name just a few.
+These yield incredibly dense and juicy wines, often with an earthy-spicy aroma.
+In total, the winery now owns over 45 hectares of excellent vineyards, including three VDP.Grosse Lagen each on the Mosel and Saar.
+The predominant share of this is planted with Riesling (95%), the remaining 5% is divided between Spätburgunder, Weißburgunder and Grauburgunder, and some Rivaner.
+The current owner, Nik Weis, took over the winery in 1997 and now manages it in the third generation.
+Since his viticulture and enology studies at the famous Geisenheim University, he has intensively researched and propagated old Riesling clones.
+In his work, he was able to prove that the clones used and their diversity in the vineyard can have a significant influence on the later wine quality.
+With this knowledge, he set out on the Mosel, Saar, and Ruwer to search for old, ungrafted vineyards.
+From vines with particularly positive characteristics, such as loose-berried, aromatic grapes, he took scions and propagated them in his own nursery.
+Over the years, he thus collected a unique variety of old Riesling clones from world-famous vineyards such as Scharzhofberger, Ockfener Bockstein, or Wehlener Sonnenuhr.
+This so-called "Selection Marsalle," a colorful mix of old Riesling genes from the best vineyards of Mosel-Saar-Ruwer, he now sells to many colleagues, and thus his vines provide the best planting material for future top wines.
+It is thanks to his persistent pursuit of quality that the winery is now counted by experts among the top German wineries.
+The winery has been a member of the Verband Deutscher Prädikatsweingüter (VDP) since 2000 and is rated with top scores by relevant trade publications: 4 grapes Gault-Millau, 4 stars Eichelmann, 5 Feinschmecker points, and numerous special awards such as the "best sweet and noble sweet collection of the year" in Eichelmann (2017) or the title "Riesling Champion 2018," to name just a few.

 "With nature, not against it!"

-A closer look at the label of Nik Weis wines reveals a Latin inscription on the family crest: "Con Natura – Non Invicem" – with nature, not against it.
-All vineyard practices are based on this conviction.
-A diverse range of grape varieties is cultivated.
-This means that Nik Weis no longer removes a single vine, but rather replaces individual damaged vines, thus maintaining a diverse age mix in his vineyards.
-Old single-pole systems with old vines and high planting density are preserved and traditionally cultivated by hand.
-The classic "Mosel hearts," where the two arched vines are tied together in a heart shape on the single pole, are, in Nik Weis's view, perhaps the best cultivation method for our region and a traditional commitment.
-The vines are fertilized exclusively organically and managed in a nature-friendly way.
-However, organic certification is not sought, as the use of fungicides is desired in years with high disease pressure.
-Instead, the winery carries the FAIR'N GREEN label.
-This organization not only ensures sustainable, environmentally friendly management but also incorporates other factors, such as fair treatment of its employees, in a holistic approach.
-Furthermore, Nik Weis winery implements other quality-enhancing measures, such as leaf removal from the grape zone and grape sorting, to reduce yields and ensure optimal aroma development in the grapes.
-The highly aromatic grapes are selectively hand-picked as late in the year as possible, often not before mid-October, and carried in traditional "Hotten" (wooden containers) on their backs from the vineyard to the vats.
-From there, they are taken to the winery and, depending on the wine, macerated briefly or for several hours to better release the aromas contained in the skins.
-After the grapes have been gently pressed, the must is allowed to settle overnight so that the sediment settles to the bottom.
-The clear grape juice is then drawn off into stainless steel tanks and fermented there at a controlled temperature with native yeasts.
-Some of the wines mature on the fine yeast in stainless steel tanks after fermentation, until shortly before bottling.
-However, the top wines are allowed to mature further in the classic 1,000l oak barrels, the so-called Mosel-Fuderfässer, before they are bottled.
+If you take a close look at the labels of Nik Weis's wines, you'll find a Latin inscription in the family crest: "Con Natura – Non Invicem" - with nature, not against it.
+Based on this conviction, all measures in the vineyard are aligned with the family motto.
+A diverse vine genetic makeup is prioritized.
+This means that Nik Weis no longer clears any single vineyard; instead, he prefers to replace individual damaged vines, thus ensuring a varied age mix in his vineyards.
+Old single-pole systems with old vines and high planting density are thus preserved and traditionally cultivated by hand.
+The classic "Mosel hearts," where the two cane vines are tied together in a heart shape on the single pole, are, in Nik Weis's view, perhaps the best cultivation method for our region and a traditional obligation at the same time.
+The vines are exclusively organically fertilized and cultivated close to nature.
+However, organic certification is not sought, as the option of using fungicides in years with high disease pressure is to be kept open.
+Instead, the winery bears the FAIR`N GREEN label.
+This organization not only focuses on sustainable, environmentally friendly cultivation but also incorporates other factors such as fair treatment of its employees, in keeping with a holistic approach.
+Furthermore, the Nik Weis winery implements other quality-enhancing measures, such as defoliation of the grape zone and grape splitting, to reduce yields and ensure optimal aroma development in the grapes.
+The highly aromatic grapes are selectively hand-picked as late in the year as possible, often not until mid-October, and carried out of the vineyard in traditional "Hotten" (carrying frames) on the back to the vats.
+From there, they are brought to the winery and, depending on the wine, mashed for only a short time or for several hours to better facilitate the extraction of aromas from the skins.
+After the grapes have been gently pressed, the must is allowed to settle overnight so that the turbid particles settle at the bottom.
+The clear grape juice is then drawn off into stainless steel tanks and fermented there under temperature control with natural yeasts.
+A portion of the wines matures on the fine lees in stainless steel tanks after fermentation until shortly before bottling.
+However, the top growths are allowed to continue maturing in the classic 1,000-liter oak barrels, known as Mosel Fuder barrels, before they are bottled.

 "Black and white labels for better orientation"

-The wines of Nik Weis – St. Urbans-Hof are known above all for their intense aroma with fully ripe fruit, floral notes, their silky texture and great balance.
-Six years ago, the labels were redesigned to make it easier for you, our valued customers, to find your way around the wines and to provide clear orientation.
-Dry wines – according to the house philosophy, these are wines that are legally dry and semi-dry – bear a white label.
-Wines with fine residual sugar and sweet wines, on the other hand, bear a black label.
+The wines of Nik Weis – St. Urbans-Hof are particularly known for their intense aromatics with fully ripe fruits, floral notes, silky texture, and excellent balance.
+Six years ago, the labels were redesigned to make it easier for you, dear customers, to get an overview of the wines and thus provide clear orientation.
+The dry-tasting wines, which according to the winery's philosophy include legally dry and off-dry wines, bear a white label.
+Wines with a fine residual sweetness, as well as nobly sweet wines, on the other hand, bear a black label.